lucychambers/techtohuman/_posts/articles/2017-04-30-user_stories_jtbd.md

 > "All of our features cater to the managers, but we haven't built anything for the workers, so there isn't actually any data coming in for the managers to see."

-It can also be useful to emphasise the <em>who</em> if you have a complicated permissions system (though permissions matrices may do this better).
-Another case may be where a workflow which relies on several actors to complete (though maybe you should combine it with some diagrams to ensure conprehension).
+It can also be useful to emphasise the <em>who</em> if you have a complicated permissions system (though [permissions matrices](http://www.seilevel.com/business-analyst-resources/business-requirements-models-templates/roles-permissions-matrix/) may do this better).
+Or stressing the <em>who</em> if your product has a workflow which relies on several actors to complete (though maybe you should combine it with some diagrams to ensure comprehension).

 It can be useful to emphasise the <em>when</em> if you are trying to work out the intensity of a pain point (e.g. this thing is something this person has to do every day), or whether the pain point depends on something else.
 More pros in <a href = "https://jtbd.info/replacing-the-user-story-with-the-job-story-af7cdee10c27">this article</a>.